TULiberalArts/neuroscience/index.md

 published: true
 title: Temple Neuroscience
 description: >-
   The field of neuroscience is constantly expanding and exciting advancements are being made constantly.
 As such, Temple University supports an interdisciplinary approach to this field of study.
-keywords: 'Temple, neurosience program'
+keywords: 'Temple, neuroscience'
 feature: true
-feature-image: media/hero_Neuroscience.png
+feature-image: media/hero.png
 ---

 ## Interdisciplinary Excellence in Neuroscience Teaching and Research